Toronto Market Report

 Midtown Toronto

 Midtown Toronto is the largest region in the Toronto municipality in terms of overall sales activity.
-It is also the most expensive, with an average price of $1,337K in the first quarter.
+It is also the most expensive, with an average price of $1,411K in the third quarter.
 Midtown Toronto is bounded by Bloor Street to the south, Steeles Avenue along the northern municipal boundary, and Etobicoke and Scarborough to the west and east.
-This area features a wide variety of neighbourhoods, such as Casa Loma and the Annex, Yonge & Eglington, Forest Hill, Don Mills, Bayview Village, and the Bridlepath.
+This area features a wide variety of neighbourhoods, such as Casa Loma and the Annex, Yonge & Eglington, Forest Hill, Don Mills, Bayview Village, and the infamous Bridlepath.
 Some of these neighbourhoods, such as the Bridlepath and Forest Hill, are comprised mostly of expensive freehold properties, while other neighbourhoods, such as Yonge & Eglington, are predominantly high-rise condos and older apartment complexes.
 Given the wide-variety within Midtown, it’s important to speak with a realtor knowledgable in your preferred location and property type in order to get a better sense of what – and where – you may be able to afford.

 Community Overview